devisephp/documentation/source/docs/4-templates.md

 sections:
   - Creating New Templates
   - Introduction to Blade Syntax
-  - Creating Your First Rando Editable Area
-  - Workflows
-  - Examples
 ---

 #Templates
 Creating templates in Devise is extremely easy - especially if you are used to Laravel's Blade syntax - but easy no matter what your experience with Laravel.
 One of our major focuses was to give developers a super-easy way to take a standard sliced-and-diced HTML / CSS / JavaScript page and make it content manageable quickly and easily.

 > ####A quick note about how we setup our templates
 >There are limitless ways of organizing your templates but a lot of projects follow the structure we are suggesting here.
 That said, you can always branch out and try new ways of doing things.
 There is only two "rules" that we have for the system to operate correctly without tinkering with the Devise guts:

 >  - We are expecting the templates you want to apply to pages to be in the ```/app/views/templates``` directory.
 >  - Any blade files in the ```/app/views/templates``` directory that are prefixed with an underscore will be considered a partial and not presented in the Template registration system.
 For example: ```/app/views/templates/_jumbotron.blade.php``` would be considered a partial.

-#<a name="creating-new-templates" class="ia"></a>[#](#creating-new-templates)Creating New Templates
+##<a name="creating-new-templates" class="ia"></a>[#](#creating-new-templates)Creating New Templates

 Great, so you know some sweet Blade syntax.
 So, how do we take a design we've gotten from our hipster designers down the hall and actually apply it to a Devise page?
 It's simple - really.

 ###1.
 Cut up the design

 Hire that off-shore company to slice-and-dice your design into HTML / CSS / JavaScript.
 Or, get the intern to do it.

 ###2.
 Divide the HTML into parts

 Just think to yourself: *"What is going to appear several sections of the site and what might be used on a subset of those pages?* The part that is going to appear across several different designs is your layout and the part that is specific to a design is your template.

 Take a look at [Intro to Blade Syntax](#introduction-to-blade-syntax) below for more guidance on this.